 Alfred Corn was born in Bainbridge, Georgia, in 1943.
-He grew up in Valdosta, Georgia, and received his B.A. in French literature from Emory University in 1965.
-He was awarded an M.A. in French literature from Columbia University in 1967, his degree work including a year spent in Paris on a Fulbright Fellowship and two years of teaching in the French Department at Columbia College.
+He grew up in Valdosta, Georgia, and received his BA in French literature from Emory University in 1965.
+He was awarded an MA in French literature from Columbia University in 1967.
+His degree work included a year spent in Paris on a Fulbright Fellowship and two years of teaching in the French department at Columbia College.

-Corn has received fellowships and prizes from the Guggenheim Foundation, the National Endowment for the Arts, the Academy and Institute of Arts and Letters, the Academy of American Poets, and the Levinson Prize from Poetry magazine.
+Corn has received fellowships and prizes from the Guggenheim Foundation, the National Endowment for the Arts, the American Academy of Arts and Letters, the Academy of American Poets, and the Levinson Prize from the Poetry Foundation.

 A frequent contributor to The New York Times Book Review and The Nation, Corn has also written art criticism for Art in America and ARTnews magazines.
 He has taught at the City University of New York (CUNY), Yale University, Connecticut College, the University of Cincinnati, University of California, Los Angeles, Ohio State University, Oklahoma State University, and the University of Tulsa.
 He held the Amy Clampitt Residency in Lenox, Massachusetts, for 2004–05 and taught a course at the Poetry School in London from 2005–06.